Master’s Programme in Visual Communication

 Norm criticality involves the highlighting of power.
 For instance it implies to make visible and question norms that construct and support discriminatory attitudes and practices.
 Norm creativity embodies the aim to transform norm critical analysis into practice.
 An early definition of this concept is found in the book Normkreativ, Settings / Premiss förlag, 2014.

-Bachelor's degree of Fine Arts (equivalent to a Swedish bachelor's degree of at least 180 credits), or the equivalent.
-Proficiency in English equivalent to Swedish upper secondary school course English 6/English B. Read more about requirements and selection here.
+Bachelor's degree of Fine Arts (equivalent to a Swedish Bachelor's degree of at least 180 credits), or the equivalent.
+And proficiency in English equivalent to Swedish upper secondary school course English 6/English B. Read more about English language requirements here.

 In addition to applying via www.antagning.se, you must submit applicant assignments (portfolios/files) to Konstfack's website.
 If you are applying for more than one programme at Konstfack, you must submit applicant assignments (portfolios/files) for each programme you apply for.
 Read more about how to submit work samples.